PermafrostDiscoveryGateway/viz-info/11_first-run.md

 ## 5) Feature flags

-These control which parts of the pipeline execute and how existing outputs are handled.
+These configs/feature flags control separate parts of the pipeline execution and how existing outputs are handled.
 All flags shown below default to the values given in `ConfigManager.defaults`.

 | Key                         | Type  | Default | What it does                                                                                           | When to change it |
 |------------------------------|-------|----------|---------------------------------------------------------------------------------------------------------|-------------------|